bharaniuk/bharaniuk.github.io/projects.md

 ### Iterative Back-Translation-Style Data Augmentation for Low Resource ASR and TTS \[[Project Poster](/assets/pdf/11737 Poster.pdf)\]

 <details><summary>Novel iterative back-translation style approach to augment data for Automatic Speech Recognition (ASR) and Text to Speech (TTS)
-for a truly low resource language Malayalam</summary>
+for Malayalam, a truly low resource language</summary>
 <ul>
 <li>Adapted back-translation style data augmentation technique to speech processing by leveraging ASR and TTS outputs to improve each other’s performance iteratively</li>
 <li>Output of ASR used to create a pseudo-parallel corpus as input to fine-tune TTS and vice versa</li>